§727. Powers of the parish president; penalties for violations

 continue until the parish president finds that the threat of danger has been dealt with to the

-by executive order or proclamation.
-The state of emergency or disaster may be terminated
+The state of emergency or disaster may be terminated by the governor, by a petition signed

-the legislature, or a majority of the surviving members of the parish governing authority.
-The
+the surviving members of the parish governing authority.
+The document terminating the state

-document terminating the state of emergency or disaster may establish a period during which
+of emergency or disaster may establish a period during which no other declaration of

-proclamations issued under this Subsection shall indicate the nature of the emergency, the
+(3) All executive orders or proclamations issued under this Subsection shall indicate

-area or areas which are or may be affected, and the conditions which brought it about.
-Any
+the nature of the emergency, the area or areas which are or may be affected, and the

-order or proclamation declaring, continuing, or terminating a local disaster or emergency
+conditions which brought it about.
+Any order or proclamation declaring, continuing, or

-shall be given prompt and general publicity and shall be filed promptly with the office of
+terminating a local disaster or emergency shall be given prompt and general publicity and

-emergency preparedness and the office of the clerk of court.
+shall be filed promptly with the office of emergency preparedness and the office of the clerk

 E. Notwithstanding any other provision of this Chapter, when the parish president